mding5692/bikespace/README.md

 BikeSpace is a community-built web app that lets people report the issues they find when trying to park their bikes in the City of Toronto.
 For more about the project, please see [bikespace.ca](https://bikespace.ca/).

+## Minimum version

+The Bikespace Project requires a minimum Python version of 3.9.6

 ## Project Structure

 The BikeSpace application has 3 major components the backend API, the frontend and the dashboard.